Social Services - Children and Young People (Modern Apprenticeship) SCQF Level 7

 What is special about this course?

-Access is provided to our fully equipped facility at the Inverness College UHI campus and is complimentary to training conducted in the workplace.
+Access is provided to our fully equipped facility at the UHI Inverness campus and is complimentary to training conducted in the workplace.
 The qualification is delivered in partnership with the employer, student and the training provider.

 Registration and certification of the qualification is through the awarding body SSSC.
 The care sector programmes are delivered in partnership with the student, employer and training provider.
 They comprise of a SVQ qualification and Core Skills.